teamvinette/LiveDeck/README.md

 ## 💡 About the author

-> I’m a 22-year-old music producer who loves combining music production with tech & automation.
+> I’m a 22-year-old music producer who is trying to create ways, when there havn't been any.
 > Feel free to open issues or contribute — pull requests are always welcome!

 ---